luke-beep/all-about-windows/SECURITY.md

 - Keep your operating system and software up-to-date with the latest security updates and patches.
 - Regularly backup your data and store backups securely.

-If you are unsure about any steps in the guide or are uncomfortable making changes to your system, open an issue and we'll figure it out.
+If you are unsure about any steps in this guide or are uncomfortable making changes to your system, open an issue and we'll figure it out.

 ### Supported Versions